HeiLaut/resonance_pendulum/README.md

 I'd like to have an easy to use resonance experiment for my physics class.
 The "Pohlsches Rad" (https://de.wikipedia.org/wiki/Pohlsches_Rad) was to expemsive for this purpose.
-So I made my own one, heavyly inspired by the original.
+So I made my own one, heavyly inspired by the original and **mostly 3d printed**.

 they have in common:
   - rotation pendulum